TritonDataCenter/rfd/rfd/0023/README.md

   <https://github.com/joyent/apidocs.joyent.com/tree/master/htdocs/manta> !
   Yuck.
 This is the main doc pipeline thing to fix in the shorterm

-## short term plan

-- Stick with all the current publish endpoints.
-- Move any primary content in mantadoc.git over to manta.git and deprecate mantadoc.git.
-- Add a build script to apidocs.joyent.com.git to build and import the manta user docs from the source repos (similar to what is done for the cloudapi and sdc-docker docs).
-- Add a Makefile target to manta.git to simplify updating joyent.github.io/manta for updates to the operator guide.
-- Backport manual edits to *HTML* content in apidocs.joyent.com.git back to source Markdown.

-TODO:
-- follow up on mantadoc.git/docs/winmanta.md - Created, but never made it to deployment on apidocs.joyent.com that I can see.
-TODO: Do we want to clean it up and ship it?
-My pref would be to drop all/most of the screenshots of node install b/c maint burden.

-Optional additions to the plan:

-- Switch all manta restdown docs away from 'wiki-tables' to GH style tables
-- Consider the restdown-brand-remora instead of mantadoc's "bluejoy" brand?
-  Would have to handle the hardcoded TOC.
-- Some sane hierarchical layout:
-    - mjob examples in examples/$name/...
-    - man pages in man/...

 Sources:

 - node-manta.git: "node.js SDK" docs